giangvu03/business_analytics_projects/projects/raw_data/raw.md

 ## Data Source

-The dataset was obtained from publicly available Airbnb listing data (New York City), containing information on property characteristics, host profiles, pricing, and customer reviews.
+The dataset was obtained from publicly available Airbnb listing data (New York City), sourced from [Inside Airbnb](https://insideairbnb.com/get-the-data/).
+It contains information on property characteristics, host profiles, pricing, and customer reviews.

 ## Data Limitations